Table of contents

 Ordered- means that items are defined in an order that will not change after the insertion operation.

-Heterogenous- A single tuple variable can contain different data types.
+Heterogeneous- A single tuple variable can contain different data types.

-How to Create a tuple?
+How to create a tuple?

 To create a tuple in Python, enclose elements in parentheses, separating them with commas.
 For example: my_tuple = (1, 'apple', 3.14) creates a tuple with three elements.